 • Individual leadership coaching sessions.

-• $4,000 stipend for summer internship, supplemental to any existing funding (e.g., fellowship stipend, wages) a student may already be receiving.
+• $4,000 stipend for summer applied academic experience, supplemental to any existing funding (e.g., fellowship stipend, wages) a student may already be receiving.

 Requirements for Accepted Fellows

-• Complete 2-3 “impact assignments” related to the professional development and network-building process (i.e. coffee conversations, informational interviews, etc.)
+• Complete 2-3 “impact assignments” related to the academic/research development and network-building process (i.e. coffee conversations, informational interviews, etc.).

 • Attend 2-3 special events throughout the year (e.g., welcome reception), whether through The Graduate Center or one of the partner Centers.